Pediatric hematology and oncology fellowship

 Non-clinical curriculum

 Our well-designed curriculum includes monthly tumor board, hematology board, journal club, standard of practice meetings, and faculty lecture series.
 There are weekly board review sessions and division rounds.
 All fellows complete a core lecture series of the GME and the Department of Pediatrics.
-Fellows are encouraged to attend one national scientific meeting each year (funding available through a personal expense account) and additional scientific meetings when they will present.
-They are also expected to complete a quality improvement project during their training.
+Fellows are encouraged to present and attend national scientific meetings with Department funding available.
+They are also supported to complete a quality improvement project during their training.

 Research training

 In the first year of fellowship, each fellow is assigned a mentor from the faculty to aid in career development.
-Faculty mentors meet with fellows on a regular basis to provide support and guidance during fellowship and beyond.
+Faculty mentors meet with fellows regularly to provide support and guidance during fellowship and beyond.
 In addition, during the first year the fellow has two weeks of administrative/research time in which they will have the opportunity to explore the labs and other potential projects for the coming years.
-During the second and third years of fellowship, each fellow conducts research under the mentorship of a faculty preceptor from VCU Massey Cancer Center (NIH-designated cancer center that includes 141 active labs) or other VCU faculty.
-Once the research project is determined, the fellow will have an additional mentor within the lab or school that they attend.
-Both mentors in addition to a faculty physician outside of the PHO field will be members of the Scholarship Oversight Committee (SOC) and will meet periodically to assess career development and progress of the fellow.
-In addition to laboratory based research, VCU offers additional training with master’s tracks in clinical and translational research, public health, hospital administration and education.
+During the second and third years of fellowship and once the research project is determined, the fellow will have an additional mentor within the lab or area that they choose.
+In addition to laboratory-based research through the Massey Cancer Center, VCU offers additional training with master’s tracks in clinical and translational research, public health, hospital administration and medical education.
 Degrees can be obtained in 2 years and with tuition waived.
-Clinical and laboratory research in the Division is being supported by grants from the NIH, Leukemia and Lymphoma Society, Department of Defense, Shwachman-Diamond Foundation, St Baldrick’s Foundation, and Children’s Oncology Group.

 Fourth year research fellowship